-Breast cancer can have different symptoms for different people.
-Most don't notice any signs at all.
-The most common symptom is a lump in the breast or armpit.
-Others include skin changes, pain, a nipple that is pulled inward, and unusual discharge from the nipple.
+Breast cancer is a serious condition that can have different symptoms for different people.
+Most people don't notice any signs at all, but the most common symptom is a lump in the breast or armpit.
+Other symptoms include skin changes, pain, a nipple that is pulled inward, and unusual discharge from the nipple.
 Treatment for

 breast cancerusually involves a combination of therapies, such as radiation therapy, targeted drug therapy, and hormone therapy.

 Radiation therapy is typically given after a lumpectomy or mastectomy to kill any remaining cancer cells.
 Targeted drug therapy is used when

 breast cancerhas spread to other areas of the body.
 Hormone therapy can lower estrogen levels or stop estrogen from attaching to breast cancer cells.
 The most common symptom of breast cancer is a new lump or mass (although most breast lumps are not cancerous).

 Mammograms are an important tool for detecting breast cancer, but they don't detect all types of breast cancer.
 Invasive breast cancer refers to breast cancer that spreads from the original site to other areas of the breast, lymph nodes, or any other part of the body.
 Inflammatory breast cancer (IBC) rarely causes breast lumps and may not show up on a mammogram.
 Angiosarcoma can cause changes in the skin of the breast, such as the appearance of purple lumps that look like a bruise.